kantaraviteja/Json-Parser/README.md

 # Json-Parser
-Implementation of a Json Parser in a recursive-decent style.
+Implementation of a Json Parser in a recursive-descent style.